HatimLabied/Geoportail-Casablanca/README.md

 ### Ext.js

 Ext is a JavaScript library for building interactive web applications.
 It was originally an extension to Yahoo's YUI JavaScript library.
-Ext can now be used with the Prototype, jQuery libraries or even on its own. o in this project I worked with Ext-4.2.1
+Ext can now be used with the Prototype, jQuery libraries or even on its own.

+• in this project I worked with Ext-4.2.1

 ### Geoext.js
 GeoExt is Open Source and enables building desktop-like GIS applications through the web.
 It is a JavaScript framework that combines the GIS functionality of OpenLayers with the user interface savvy of the ExtJS library provided by Sencha.